Retarded Gravitation Theory: Solutions

-For the case of a spacecraft, our computational units are length = km, mass = $10^{18}$ kg, and time = 100~s.
-In these units, the spacecraft asymptotic velocities are typically in the range of hundreds of km per hundred seconds, and the effect we are looking for (in the range of mm/s, or 0.1 meter per hundred seconds) translates to a change in the velocity in the 4th place after the decimal point.
-As this is a first (``proof of concept'') computation, rather than a real-time engineering computation, to further simplify matters, and reduce computational complexity, we used instantaneous distances instead of retarded distances.
+For the case of a spacecraft, our computational units are length = 1 km, mass = $10^{18}$ kg, and time = 100~s.
+In these units, the spacecraft asymptotic velocities are typically in the range of hundreds of km per hundred seconds, and the effect we are looking for is in the range of mm/s or 0.0001 km per hundred seconds.
+As this is a first (``proof of concept'') computation, rather than a real-time engineering computation, to further simplify matters, and reduce computational complexity, we again used instantaneous distances instead of retarded distances.
 (Retarded distances could, of course, be used as was done earlier by this author in the electrodynamic case.)

 We use a simplified model of the earth as a perfect sphere of radius $R_E$, of uniform density, and rotating with a constant angular velocity $\omega_E$; this is discretized as a system of $n$ point masses whose (rotational) motions are prescribed in advance, where $n$ is a large number.
 (Some care is needed in this discretization.
 If we take a mesh which is uniform in spherical polar coordinates $r$, $\theta$, $\phi$, then, to ensure a uniform mass density in the $z$ direction, we must allow the masses at each mesh point to vary with the polar angle, to compensate for the smaller azimuthal circles at higher polar angles.)
-Doubtless this model can be improved, allowing for oblateness and known gravitational anomalies etc. But, since our immediate interest is only to explain the physics of the gravitational velocity effect in RGT and indicate how it can be calculated, we postpone such refinements.
+Doubtless this model can be improved, allowing for variations in density, oblateness and known gravitational anomalies etc. But, since our immediate interest is only to explain the physics of the gravitational velocity effect in RGT and indicate how it can be calculated, we postpone such refinements.